Topology Reconstruction of Dynamical Networks via Constrained Lyapunov Equations: Introduction

+The contributions of this technical note are threefold.
+Firstly, we rigorously define what we mean by \emph{solvability} of the network reconstruction problem for dynamical networks.
+Loosely speaking, we say that the network reconstruction problem is solvable if the measurements obtained from a network correspond only with the network under consideration (and not with any other dynamical network).
+Secondly, we provide \emph{necessary} and \emph{sufficient} conditions under which the network reconstruction problem is solvable.
 Thirdly, we provide a framework for network reconstruction of dynamical networks, using constrained Lyapunov equations.
-Lyapunov equations have previously appeared in network reconstruction of noisy consensus dynamics \cite{Hassan-Moghaddam2016}, \cite{Morbidi2014}, where the Laplacian matrix is reconstructed by estimating the pseudo-inverse of the steady-state covariance matrix.
-The setup in this paper is different, as we propose network reconstruction by directly solving (constrained) Lyapunov equations.
 We will show that our framework can be used to establish algorithms to infer network topologies for a variety of network dynamics, including Laplacian and adjacency dynamics.
 An attractive feature of our approach is that the conditions under which our algorithms reconstruct the network structure are not restrictive.
 In other words, we show that our algorithms return the correct network structure if and only if the network reconstruction problem is solvable.
-Moreover, we show that the developed algorithms are exact, even though measurements are taken over a \emph{finite} time interval.
-This is in contrast with many existing approaches \cite{Fazlyab2014}, \cite{Hassan-Moghaddam2016}, \cite{Shahrampour2015}, \cite{Wu2008}, \cite{Wu2016} in which an exact solution is obtained only for infinite time measurements.

-Although this paper mainly focusses on continuous-time network dynamics, we also show how our reconstruction algorithms can be applied to discrete-time systems, and to systems with \emph{sampled measurements}.
+Although this note mainly focuses on continuous-time network dynamics, we also show how our reconstruction algorithms can be applied to discrete-time systems, and to systems with sampled measurements.

-As a final remark, since the global dynamics of a linear dynamical network is simply a linear system, one might be inclined to apply standard techniques from \emph{system identification} \cite{Keesman2011}, \cite{Ljung1999}, \cite{Rao2006} to reconstruct network topologies.
-However, note that in the literature on network reconstruction, often more additional information is exploited.
-For instance, in the papers \cite{Hassan-Moghaddam2016}, \cite{Sanandaji2011} \emph{sparsity} of the network is exploited in the network reconstruction methods.
-In this paper, we use additional information such as sign constraints on communication weights (for Laplacian and adjacency dynamics) in our reconstruction methods.
-As a consequence, classical tools from system identification are often too conservative for network reconstruction.